-Generalized additive models (GAMs) were used to examine the relationships between marine survival and marine environmental variables for each population (Wood 2017).
-The analysis was limited to ocean entry years 1998-2021 to align survival estimates with available time series for indicator datasets.
+Generalized additive models (GAMs) are used to examine the relationships between marine survival and marine environmental variables for each population (Wood 2017).
+The analysis is limited to ocean entry years 1998-2022 to align survival estimates with available time series for indicator datasets.
 This date range also corresponds to the ecosystem conditions following the described regime shift for the northeast Pacific ecosystem in 1998 (Overland et al. 2008; Peterson and Schwing 2003) and includes the more recent period since 2014 characterized by non-stationary relationships between salmon production and climate indices (Litzow et al. 2020).
 The GAM modeling approach is flexible and can capture stationary (i.e., linear) or non-stationary relationships between indicators and marine survival.
-All analyses were completed in the R platform (R Core Team 2021).
+All analyses are completed in the R platform (R Core Team 2021).

-Two GAM modeling approaches were used to estimate marine survival.
-The first approach used a full-subsets information theoretic approach from a set of functions (FSSgam;

-https://github.com/beckyfisher/FSSgam) available for the R language (Burnham and Anderson 2002; Fisher et al. 2018).
-For this approach, a range of biologically relevant marine environmental variables were first scaled (i.e., transformed to have mean of zero and standard deviation of one) and then compared to each other with a correlation matrix using Pearson's correlation coefficient.
-The explanatory variables were ordered based on hierarchical clustering, such that groups (i.e., clusters) of highly correlated variables (r > 0.6) were determined.
-Continuous variables were selected from each cluster as to avoid issues with multicollinearity and variance inflation in candidate forecast models.
-In addition to continuous variables, a fixed factor predictor variable representing thermal regime (cool regime: brood years <2000 plus La Niña years, warm regime: brood years 2000-2019 plus El Niño years) was included in the candidate set of possible indicators of marine survival.
-GAMs were fit with all possible combinations of fixed explanatory variables given that the estimated pairwise correlation between any two predictors in the same model was <0.28, consistent with recommendations from Fisher et al. (2018) and Graham (2003).
-The resulting list of candidate GAMs were then compared using Akaike information criterion corrected for small sample size (AICc).
-Models built in this framework assumed wild coho marine survival had a gaussian distribution with an identity link function, and dimensions of the smooth function (thin-plate regression spline) for each parameter was restricted to 5 five (i.e., degrees of freedom) to prevent overfitting.
+Two GAM modeling approaches are used to estimate marine survival.
+The first uses a full-subsets information theoretic approach from set of functions а (FSSgam; https://github.com/beckyfisher/FSSgam) available for the R language (Burnham and Anderson 2002; Fisher et al. 2018).
+For this approach, a range of biologically relevant marine environmental variables are first scaled (i.e., transformed to have mean of zero and standard deviation of one) and then compared to each other with a correlation matrix using Pearson's correlation coefficient.
+The explanatory variables are ordered based on hierarchical clustering, such that groups (i.e., clusters) of highly correlated variables (r > 0.6) are determined.
+Continuous variables are selected from each cluster to avoid issues with multicollinearity and variance inflation in candidate forecast models.
+In addition to continuous variables, a fixed factor predictor variable representing thermal regime (cool regime: brood years <2000 plus La Niña years, warm regime: brood years 2000-2019 plus El Niño years) is included in the candidate set of possible indicators of marine survival.
+GAMs are fit with all possible combinations of fixed explanatory variables given that the estimated pairwise correlation between any two predictors in the same model is <0.28, consistent with recommendations from Fisher et al. (2018) and Graham (2003).
+The resulting list of candidate GAMs are then compared using Akaike information criterion corrected for small sample size (AICc).
+Models built within this framework assume wild coho marine survival has a gaussian distribution with an identity link function, and dimensions of the smooth function (thin-plate regression spline) for each parameter is restricted to 5 five (i.e., degrees of freedom) to prevent overfitting.

-For the second approach, a global generalized additive mixed model (GAMM) was evaluated by dredging to select the most parsimonious model based on AICc using the MuMIn package in R. These models are an extension of GAMs in that they allow for the inclusion of random effects and correlation structures.
-In this case, the global GAMM included an autoregressive corAR1 error structure by ocean entry year to account for temporal autocorrelation (representing an autocorrelation structure of order one, to control for the lack of independence at adjacent time points), and random effect of ocean entry year to explore yearly variability and possible non-linear trends not captured by fixed effects.
-All other model arguments were similar to the first approach (i.e., full-subsets GAM approach).
-Explanatory variables included in the global model were selected if they fell within ten AICc of the top model using the full-subsets GAM approach.
-The output of the top model was assessed using the gam.check function.
+The second approach uses a global generalized additive mixed model (GAMM), evaluated by dredging, to select the most parsimonious model based on AICc with the MuMIn package in R. These models are an extension of GAMs in that they allow for the inclusion of random effects and correlation structures.
+In this case, the global GAMM includes an autoregressive corAR1 error structure by ocean entry year to account for temporal autocorrelation (representing an autocorrelation structure of order one, to control for the lack of independence at adjacent time points), and random effect of ocean entry year to explore yearly variability and possible non-linear trends not captured by fixed effects.
+All other model arguments are similar to the first approach (i.e., full-subsets GAM approach).
+Explanatory variables included in the global model are selected if they fall within ten AICc of the top model using the full-subsets GAM approach.
+The output of the top model is assessed using the gam.check function.